wspace/corpus/building.md

 - ❌ whitespace/tewort-hello-whitespace
 - ❌ “HaPyLi” by Huf Lungdung
 - ❌ “Whitespace Interpreter in JavaScript” by Arnauld
-- ❌ “Whitespace Language” by dCode
+- ❌ “Whitespace Language - Online Translator/Interpreter” by dCode
 - ❌ “whitespace-asm” by Wayne E. Conrad
 - ❌ “whitespace-disassem” by Wayne E. Conrad
 - ❌ “whitespace-ruby” by Wayne E. Conrad